XtremeUF ceramic ultrafiltration removes oils, grease, precipitated by-products, particulate, microbes, and suspended solids.

 Volume reduction options can help to achieve the best use of disposal well pressure and volume capacity.
 Our membrane products—such as XtremeRO—can produce a more concentrated, lower volume fluid.
 Our SaltMaker evaporators can reduce volume further, with options to suit your energy, chemistry, and capacity needs.

 Saltworks’ volume reduction experts can help you to understand your treatment and disposal options, including discharge regulations and economics.
+Contact us to get started.

 Real-time measurement provides prompt feedback for controls.
 A real-time sensor can help to optimize your process, reduce risk, and minimize operational and maintenance demand.
 Saltworks has developed a new real-time sensor—that is simple and robust—to operate in the high-TDS range.